Unboxed-Software/solana-course/content/env-variables.md

 }
 ```

-In this example, the `test_function` function uses the `cfg!` **macro** to check the value of the `local-testing` feature at runtime.
+In this example, the `test_function` uses the `cfg!` **macro** to check the value of the `local-testing` feature at runtime.
 If the `local-testing` feature is enabled, the first code path is executed.
 If the `local-testing` feature is not enabled, the second code path is executed instead.

 ## Admin Instruction